Vovaman/start_ESP32_with_micropython/README.md

 ## Introduction
 This project contains all steps to start to work with [ESP32](https://www.espressif.com/en/products/socs/esp32) using [Micropython](https://micropython.org/).

 Besides this description project contains code for LED blinking.
 We will run this code on cotroller.

 **Our goal** is to run project on controller to understand all the process.

-**Perspective** is to create [standard "connector"](https://github.com/Vovaman/connectorESP).
-This connector will realize some control algorithm, acquire data from plugged devices and send it to [platform](https://github.com/Vovaman/peresvet).

-First practical project is ["anti-caisson"](https://github.com/Vovaman/wellCabin), which is coffer over well.
-Controller will switch on/off heating and ventilation and will acquire water pressure data.
-More perspective - switch on/off the pump.

 **Why micropython?** All other referenced above projects are in Python.
 So, this is why micropython is the better choice.

 ## For whom
 Firstly, for myself to not forget all the sequence.

 Secondly, for programmers wishing to automate some things around.

 Thirdly, for all handy guys.
 Due to possible programming weakness among fans, description will be some redundant.
 But these redundancies will be under spoilers.
 However, it is necessary to have some basic skills with computer: run terminal, work with commands in console, download files in browser and save them into appropriate places and so on...